Storyhouse is currently temporarily closed, due to lockdown. Find out more here.

 As above, household/bubble restrictions are in place.

-Tickets.
-We don’t place any particular restrictions, but we have limited online sales to groups of six as a maximum.
+Booking.
+For the cinema and A Christmas Carol, seats can only be booked in pre-determined group sizes – these can be seen easily on the seating plan.
+We have limited online sales to groups of six as a maximum.
 It’s up to you to ensure you are complying with the relevant laws at the time of your visit (not at the time of your booking).
-At the moment, you should sit with only your own household or bubble groups.
+At the moment, you should only book to sit with your own household or bubble group.

 Payments.
-We are operating only online, phone and ticket kiosk sales.
+We are operating online, phone and ticket kiosk sales.
+Find out more about to book here.
 Like the queen, we are a cash free zone, contactless card payments only please.

 In the theatre and cinema